 4 Simple Steps to Express your Opinion

 Step 1.
 State your preference (Directly answer the question).
-For example,
+Here are some examples:

 Step 2.
-Connecting sentence (A) and main reason (B).
-For example,
+Connecting sentence (A) and the main reason (B).
+Check out this example:

-Let’s put it all together in a couple of examples.
+This helps to keep the conversation going.
+Let’s put it all together in a couple of examples for expressing opinions ESL.

 “When taking a college course, do you prefer online lectures or classroom lectures?
 Give specific reasons to support your opinion”